Gradient-informed basis adaptation for Legendre Chaos expansions: Methodology

 basis terms and the estimation of the corresponding coefficients is typically a challenging task.
 Several approaches have been developed in the literature for the estimation of the coefficients $\{f_{\balpha}\}_{\balpha\in \calJ_Q}$, divided in two main categories: Intrusive and non-intrusive methods.
-The first, pioneered by \cite{ghanem_sfem}, involves substituting (\ref{eq:chaos_trunc}) in a differential equation satisfied by $f$ which results in a system of equations that needs to be solved once and whose solutions are the chaos coefficients.
+The first, pioneered by \cite{ghanem_sfem}, treats the solution of a differential equation as a random field that can be written as in (\ref{eq:chaos_trunc}), where the coefficients vary as functions of the spatial or time parameters associated with the computational domain.
+The expression is then substituted in the equation satisfied by $f$, in order to derive the governing equations satisfied by the coefficients, which then need to be solved once.
 Non-intrusive approaches involve estimation of the coefficients using the relation

 which is computed using numerical integration techniques.
 As mentioned in the previous section, both approaches suffer by the curse of dimensionality which in the first case implies that the system of equations to be solved increases exponentially as a function of the dimensionality $d$ and in the second case, the exponential increase is on the number of collocation points where the model $f$ needs to be evaluated.